vdchuyen/chuyen-vn/_posts/2025-09-09-hsm-sign-crk-pin-expired.md

 This blog is just a quick memo to save the fix of the error 'CKR_PIN_EXPIRED' because I can not find the solutions elsewhere.

+From the document of [pkcs11](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html), we knew that the define CKR_PIN_EXPIRED was related to pin expired

+>CKR_PIN_EXPIRED: The specified PIN has expired, and the requested operation cannot be carried out unless C_SetPIN is called to change the PIN value.
+Whether or not the normal user’s PIN on a token ever expires varies from token to token.

 Digicert provides Safenet Token, after provisioning and run for a couple of days (17) I've got that error.
 I've used jsign to build the API then the error looked like this:

 {% highlight java %}